-Market risk is governed by the ALCO, which meets monthly to review and provide direction on market risk matters.
-The Market Risk Management and Balance Sheet Risk Management (BSRM) divisions support the BRMC, RCC and ALCO with independent assessment of the market risk profile of the Group.
+Market risk is governed by our ALCO, which meets monthly to review and to provide direction on market risk matters.
+The Market Risk Management and Balance Sheet Risk Management (BSRM) divisions support the RCC, ALCO and BRMC with independent assessment of the market risk profile of the Group.